DevStrefa/esemeser/README.md

 ```

-For more informations about library please read genereated [documentation](http://devstrefa.github.io/esemeserDoc/).
+For more information about library please read generated [documentation](http://devstrefa.github.io/esemeserDoc/).

 ## Changelog